 Doctor of Psychology in School Psychology (Psy.D.), University at Albany, State University of New York, Albany, New York, 1998.

-MA in School Psychology, Alfred University.
+Master of Arts in School Psychology, Alfred University.
 Alfred, New York.
 1984

-BA in Fine Arts, Hartwick College, Oneonta, New York, 1977
+Bachelor of Arts in Fine Arts, Hartwick College, Oneonta, New York, 1977

-Truscott is Editor of the Journal of Educational and Psychological Consultation.
+Truscott was editor of the Journal of Educational and Psychological Consultation.
 His research interests focus on improving schools and school psychology practices; particularly in respect to how school psychologists can support teachers and best serve children in need.

 He was awarded the 2004 Article of the Year by School Psychology Quarterly/APA Division16.
-In 2013, Proctor and Truscott (2012) Reasons for African American student attrition from school psychology programs was recognized as a finalist for the Journal of School Psychology Article of the Year.
-In 2013, he was one of fifty-four researchers identified in McIntosh et al. (2013) Scientific research in school psychology: Leading researchers weigh in on its past, present, and future that appeared in the Journal of School Psychology.
+In 2013, Proctor and Truscott’s (2012) “Reasons for African American student attrition from school psychology programs” was recognized as a finalist for the Journal of School Psychology Article of the Year.
+In 2013, he was one of fifty-four researchers identified in McIntosh et al. (2013) “Scientific research in school psychology: Leading researchers weigh in on its past, present, and future” that appeared in the Journal of School Psychology.

 In 2006, Truscott was identified as one of the top 50 research contributors in school psychology.
 In 2008, he was elected to membership in the Society for the Study of School Psychology.
 In 2002, Truscott was recognized with the University at Buffalo Graduate School of Education Outstanding Early Career Researcher Award.
 He has also provided consultation and program review services to 24 school districts.

-Truscott, S. D, Proctor, S.L., Albritton, K., Matthews, Y, & Daniel, K. (in press) African American school psychologists’ perceptions of the opportunities and challenges of practicing in southeastern United States’ schools.
+Truscott, S. D., Proctor, S.L., Albritton, K., Matthews, Y., and Daniel, K. (2014) “African American school psychologists’ perceptions of the opportunities and challenges of practicing in southeastern United States’ schools.”
 Invited article in special issue on diversity/ethnic issues in school psychology.
-Psychology in the Schools.
+Psychology in the Schools, 51(4), 366-383.

-Proctor, S. L., & Truscott, S. D. (2012).
-Reasons for African American student attrition from school psychology programs.
+Proctor, S. L., and Truscott, S. D. (2012).
+“Reasons for African American student attrition from school psychology programs.”
 Journal of School Psychology, 50, 655-679. doi:10.1016/j.jsp.2012.06.002 (note: Article of the Year Finalist)

-Truscott, S. D., Kreskey, D., Bolling, M., Psimas, L., Graybill, E., Albritton, K., & Schwartz, A. (2012).
-Creating consultee change: A theory-based approach to learning and behavioral change processes in school-based consultation.
+Truscott, S. D., Kreskey, D., Bolling, M., Psimas, L., Graybill, E., Albritton, K., and Schwartz, A. (2012).
+“Creating consultee change: A theory-based approach to learning and behavioral change processes in school-based consultation.”
 Consulting Psychology Journal: Practice and Research, 64(1), 63-82. doi:10.1037/a0027997

-Truscott, D. M., & Truscott, S. D. (2005).
-Differing circumstances, shared challenges: Finding common ground between urban and rural schools.
+Truscott, D. M., and Truscott, S. D. (2005).
+“Differing circumstances, shared challenges: Finding common ground between urban and rural schools.”
 Phi Delta Kappan, 87, 123-130